 While we had tickets for seats up in the rafters, the CNE was letting people stand in the aisles which is what we did, wandering down as close as we could get.
 We spent the evening approximately dead centre within the entire audience.

 While I was ostensibly thrilled to finally be seeing The Clash live, it wasn’t all about them.
 With Black Uhuru opening the show, this was one of the very best and most complimentary double bills I have ever seen.
 As Toronto has long been a stronghold for both British music and reggae, this double bill came with a strong buzz of expectation.

 While there were the obvious sonic and lifestyle divergences between punk and reggae, they were sister genres in terms of attitude and many philosophies: the musical voice of rebellion and rule-breaking in each respective culture.
-The punk-reggae cross pollination officially began on record with that cover of “Police & Thieves” and Bob Marley releasing the “Punky Reggae Party” 45 later in 1977 (there had also been Patti Smith, Live in Toronto, 1995‘s “Redondo Beach,” too).
+The punk-reggae cross pollination officially began on record with that cover of “Police & Thieves” and Bob Marley releasing the “Punky Reggae Party” 45 later in 1977 (there had also been Patti Smith‘s “Redondo Beach,” too).
 Certainly almost everyone I knew who was into punk was a reggae fan as well, although my interest in it pre-dated punk, first being peaked upon hearing Bob Marley’s Natty Dread in 1975.
 I didn’t quite know what it was but, as with The Clash three years later, I responded to it instantly and intuitively.